-The TUPD has partnered with other departments on campus to offer the Rape Aggression Defense (R.A.D.) program.
-The R.A.D.
+The Rape Aggression Defense (R.A.D.)
 System is a comprehensive, course that begins with awareness and prevention while progressing on to the basics of hands- on defense training.
 It teaches realistic self-defense tactics and techniques.
 R.A.D. is not a martial arts program.
+TUPD, through an outside contractor, can provide this training upon request.